 - Assisting in the digitisation of the item for display in an online exhibition; and assisting with the online curatorial process

-- Researching the context of the report by using the holdings of the Foyle Special Collections Library, (including the historical library collection of the Foreign and Commonwealth Office); and undertaking a trip to the National Archives to discover any evidence of an official response to the report
+- Researching the context of the report by using the holdings of the Foyle Special Collections Library, (including the historical library collection of the Foreign, Commonwealth and Development Office); and undertaking a trip to the National Archives to discover any evidence of an official response to the report

 - Writing an introductory essay and a blog post on the work

 The internship runs from January to April 2017 and involves 100 hours of primary research.
 James writes: